voidshard/gedConvert/README.md

 Bugs fixed,
 - Bug where the last obj record would not be saved
 - Parser using silly defaults instead of simply 'None' (whose idea WAS that anyway ..)
+- Bug where a list and int were compared rather than len(list)